mmower/weft/README.md

 ##### Attributes
   * `insets` - a series of values used as a margin between the edge of the row and its contents.
 Specified as `top`, `left`, `bottom`, `right`
+  * `spacing` - number of points of spacing between elements
   * `distribution` - controls how contents are distributed across the width of the row.
 Valid values are `equalcentering`, `equalspacing`, `fill`, `fillequally`, `fillproportionally`, `gravity`

 #### <a name="row-element">\<col\></a>